 Students shall not be compelled to participate in the graduation exercises.
 To participate, student shall wear a cap and gown, with exception of traditional dress.
-Seniors who did not complete the graduation requirements of a 2.0 GPA, passed all of their core classes, and completed the required 22 credit hours will not be allowed to participate in the graduation exercises.
+Seniors who did not complete the graduation requirements will not be allowed to participate in the graduation exercises.